kral2/terraform-hcp-hvn/README.md

 }
 ```

-If you need more specific inputs, you can provide them to customize the HVN to fit your requirements.
+If you need more specific inputs, you can provide them as additional Input Variables in order to customize the HVN for your requirements.

 ```HCL
 module "my_hvn_aws" {